gemc/docs/webPage/source/index.rst

  * cad/gdml imports

 .. raw:: html

 	<br>

 .. container:: mydiv

 	.. thumbnail:: beam.png
-		:width: 20%
+		:width: 19%
 		:group: mycenter
 		:title:

 		A 5T solenoid field aligns the beam of electrons along the z-axis.
-		An addition tugnsten cone (blue) provides additional shielding to the CLAS12 detector from the beam high current.
+		An addition tugnsten cone (blue) provides additional shielding to the `CLAS12 <https://www.jlab.org/Hall-B/clas12-web/>`_ detector from the beam high current.
 The gemc simulation was used to design and validate the shielding.

 	.. thumbnail:: eic_beam.png
-		:width: 20%
+		:width: 19%
 		:group: mycenter
 		:title:

-		A Deep Virtual Compton Scattering (DVCS) event in the CLAS12 Central Detector.
+		The electron and ion beamline and interation point detectors for the `electron-ion collider <https://www.jlab.org/meic/`_.

 	.. thumbnail:: eic.png
-		:width: 35%
+		:width: 38%
 		:group: mycenter
 		:title:

 		The gemc simulation of the Electron Ion Collider beamline and detectors.

 	.. thumbnail:: bubble.png
-		:width: 20%
+		:width: 19%
 		:group: mycenter
 		:title: